FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task3_1_Difference_rolebindingvs_clusterrolebinding.md

 ## Key Differences and Usage

-- **Scope**:
+- Scope:
-  - **RoleBinding**: Limited to a single namespace.
+  - RoleBinding: Limited to a single namespace.
-  - **ClusterRoleBinding**: Applies across all namespaces.
+  - ClusterRoleBinding: Applies across all namespaces.

-- **Usage**:
+- Usage:
-  - **RoleBinding**: Often used when the permissions need to be namespace-specific.
+  - RoleBinding: Often used when the permissions need to be namespace-specific.
-  - **ClusterRoleBinding**: Used when permissions need to be cluster-wide, such as for system administrators or certain automated tasks.
+  - ClusterRoleBinding: Used when permissions need to be cluster-wide, such as for system administrators or certain automated tasks.

-- **Flexibility and Policy Management**:
+- Flexibility and Policy Management:
-  - **Reusability**: ClusterRoles are reusable across multiple namespaces with just additional RoleBindings, avoiding duplication.
+  - Reusability: ClusterRoles are reusable across multiple namespaces with just additional RoleBindings, avoiding duplication.
-  - **Policy Management**: ClusterRoles allow for centralized role definitions, simplifying the management and enforcement of policies across multiple namespaces.
+  - Policy Management: ClusterRoles allow for centralized role definitions, simplifying the management and enforcement of policies across multiple namespaces.

 ## Common Practices

-- **ClusterRole with RoleBinding**: Useful for applying a set of permissions uniformly across multiple namespaces without granting cluster-wide access.
+- ClusterRole with RoleBinding: Useful for applying a set of permissions uniformly across multiple namespaces without granting cluster-wide access.
 This approach adheres to the principle of least privilege by restricting access to resources within specific namespaces.

-- **ClusterRole with ClusterRoleBinding**: Typically used for roles that require broad access across the entire cluster, which is common in roles designed for cluster administrators or core system components.
+- ClusterRole with ClusterRoleBinding: Typically used for roles that require broad access across the entire cluster, which is common in roles designed for cluster administrators or core system components.

 ## Example